-The B2B buyer’s journey is a slog.
-Lengthy sales cycles, expansive buying committees, and competing priorities can easily derail buyers and sellers alike, preventing both parties from achieving their goals.
-However, a well-constructed mutual action plan— supported by enablement and training— significantly reduces friction on both sides of the purchase decision.
+The B2B buyer’s journey can be a slog.
+Lengthy sales cycles, expansive buying committees, and competing priorities can easily derail buyers and sellers alike.
+However, a well-constructed mutual action plan that aligns with your standard sales process — supported by enablement and training — significantly reduces friction on both sides of the purchase decision.

-In this post, we’re taking a closer look at mutual action plans and how you can use them to enable faster, more efficient sales cycles and increase sales performance.
+In this article, we’ll take a closer look at mutual action plans and how you can use them to enable faster, more efficient sales cycles and increase sales performance.

-Whether following a simple outline or more robust template, MAPs essentially work backwards from the desired outcome— ROI for the buyer— to break down:
+Whether following a simple outline or a more robust template, MAPs essentially work backwards from the desired outcome (successful purchase and satisfied buyer), mapping out:

 MAPs shouldn’t feel like a homework assignment for buyers, but an invaluable resource to streamline communication, cut down on wasted time, eliminate guesswork, and realize value from investments sooner.